firstneverrest/Cypress-Learning/README.md

 Then, you can open Cypress and start automate testing.

-Cypress is built on top of Mocha and Chai.
-We support both Chai's BDD and TDD assertion styles.
+Cypress is built on top of Mocha and Chai which support both Chai's BDD and TDD assertion styles.
 Tests you write in Cypress will mostly adhere to this style.

 ### Test Structure